TannerBarcelos/Spendaro/README.md

 ## Project Repositories

-> The Spendaro project is divided into three repositories.
+> The Spendaro project is divided into multiple repositories which make up a microservices architecture.
 Each repository is responsible for a different part of the project.
 The repositories are:

 - [Spendaro Web UI](https://github.com/TannerBarcelos/Spendaro-Web)
 - [Spendaro API](https://github.com/TannerBarcelos/Spendaro-API)